IanESmith/static-website/Services/cdmp/notes.md

 ### What is blocking us
-- We've no longer have a tech lead.
-The team can continue in the short term but this is a blocker
+- Our main challenge is now around people.
+We no longer have a tech lead, the team is very small, and the challenges around folk away on holiday or affected by the Waterloo disruption will reduce our effectiveness.
+I'll track progress and be able to see the team velocity (and its impact on due dates) in the coming weeks.

 ### Just done
 - start reporting on progres and added reporting metrics to this page
 - added a (part time) security resource

 ### About to do

 - agree the scope of the security assurance for Release Candidate 1
-- start reporting on estimated due date
+- start reporting on estimated due date based on the team velocity
 - finalise the live support model

 ### Things to be aware off

-- we'll need to grow the team (including tech lead, user researchers and developers)
+- we're tracking to the October dates to sync with our ABC colleagues.
+This is a very challenging deadline so we may need to adjust (or reduce scope) in the coming days

 ### Metrics